florence-bockting/prior_elicitation/docs/source/introductory_example.rst

 **Parameteric prior elicitation**

 In this specific variant, the expert provides information about the prior distribution family for each model parameter.
-The goal becomes then to learn the hyperparameter :math:`$\lambda$` (of this parametric model priors) based on prior knowledge about *height*.
+The goal becomes then to learn the hyperparameter :math:`\lambda` (of this parametric model priors) based on prior knowledge about *height*.

-|:arrow_forward:| :doc:`Go to the implementation of the parametric-prior variant for our toy example <notebooks/toy_parametric_prior>`
+|:arrow_forward:| :doc:`Go to the implementation of the parametric-prior variant for our toy example <notebooks/book/toy_parametric_prior>`

 **Deep prior elicitation**

 In this second variant, we train normalizing flows (NFs) on model simulations to induce a flexible family of prior distributions.
-NFs are generative models that allow exact density evaluation and entail specialized deep neural networks with trainable parameters :math:`$\lambda$` that can learn highly complex transformations.
+NFs are generative models that allow exact density evaluation and entail specialized deep neural networks with trainable parameters :math:`\lambda` that can learn highly complex transformations.
 Thus, in this variant no specification of prior distribution families for the model parameters is necessary, as we learn a joint prior density on the model parameters.

 Go here to the implementation of the deep-prior variant for our toy example.